 Introduction

 This article examines the organizing and patterning effect of law’s treatment of individuals who deal with waste, against the background of circular economy (CE) thought which rests on the necessity of commercialised control of the use and disposal of goods in order to end waste.
 The generation, treatment and disposal of waste are live topics in general, and with the most recent waste strategy for England notably including specific engagement with CE (DEFRA, December 2018) it becomes essential to analyse critically the relationship between waste and CE.
 There is growing legal literature examining waste and CE (Dalhammar, 2015; de Römph, 2016; Backes, 2017; Thomas, 2019; Burger, 2019; Mak and Lujinovic, 2019), as well as particular aspects such as plastics waste and CE (de Römph, and Van Calster, 2018; LEAD, 2019).
-However, some exceptions (Steenmans, Marriott and Malcolm, 2017; Maitre-Ekern and Dalhammar, 2019) it remains under-theorised.
+However, despite some exceptions (Steenmans, Marriott and Malcolm, 2017; Maitre-Ekern and Dalhammar, 2019) it remains under-theorised.
 This article thus addresses our understanding of the social implications of altering legal frameworks and socio-economic institutions that deal with waste to take into account moves to a CE.

 This article avoids focusing on specific types of waste.
-Food waste is a major problem requiring special analysis (Bradshaw, 2018; Bradshaw, 2020 (forthcoming); Parker and Johnson, 2019).
-Nevertheless, the enveloping holism of CE justifies a wider analysis of waste, which in turn allows a broader critical perspective.
+The enveloping holism of CE justifies a wider analysis of waste, which in turn allows a broader critical perspective.
 Because society itself may just be simply ‘organized patterns of collective activity for managing waste’ (O’Brien, 2007, p.
 1), this broad approach to waste is necessary.
 Furthermore, recognising that waste reveals imbricate relationships between individuals, organisations, and institutions (Davies, 2008) enables novel theorising about waste practices (Foote and Mazzolini, 2012).
 Such theorising can focus on individuals, operating at the edges of consumption.
 Drawing on van der Walt’s path-breaking Property in the Margins, this article accepts the

 possibility of opening up theoretical space where justice-inspired changes to (or transformation of) the extant property regime can be imagined and discussed more or less fruitfully from an unusual perspective, namely the effect that enforcement of strong property rights has on marginalised property holders and users … [Therefore] the perspective from the margins is valuable. (van der Walt, 2009, pp. ix-x)